(Malala and I together at the Global Citizen Festival, September 2015)

 If you don’t already know, the Global Goals are 17 goals agreed upon by 193 world leaders to end poverty, fight inequality and end climate change.
 I’m committed to helping make the Global Goals a reality and if you look into the problems behind lots of the goals, so many of them start with the exclusion and discrimination of girls and women.
 If women and men had equal wages and job opportunities, there would be no more global poverty – countries lose over $92 billion per year by failing to educate girls and boys equally.
 If we help girls, the rest of the world will benefit too.
 For example, if every Ethiopian girl finished school it would add almost $4 billion to the countries economy, shocking right?
 It all starts with girls, if we take action now, then we can help to give girls the opportunities that will allow them to grow up to be the best women they can be.
 Empowering girls and women brings everyone closer to human rights for all.
 Knowledge is power and I want us to start a conversation and learn about these issues together to shine a light on inequality.
 I want you guys to help me fight for Gender Equality.
 This isn’t a one time thing, it’s a long term commitment that as a community I want us to do everything we can to make a difference.

-Time for Girls is about everyone – irrespective of gender identity – coming together to make our world more equal, more inclusive and as a result better in every way.
 I wanted to create a place on the internet where we could raise awareness and take action for a variety of issues related to Gender Equality.
 I’ll be focusing on us learning together as knowledge and awareness really are so powerful.
 The more we all stand up for what we believe in, the more seriously our politicians have to take these issues.
 By taking these issues more seriously I mean they will implement laws and make decisions that directly impact the lives of the women and girls living in their country.

 The first thing I’d love us to do is for each of us to take one action today.
 On the Global Goals website, I’ve worked with the team to create a page with a selection of incredible causes that you can help.
 It will take you a few seconds, most of them are petitions, but just imagine what could happen if each of you decided to go for it and help.